Choux a la créme at Odette Paris

 It was as I wandered down a cobbled street looking for Shakespeare & Company that I spotted the facade.

-This chic patisserie had surfaced during my searches for the best proprietors of pastries in Paris.
+This trendy patisserie had surfaced during my searches for the best pastries in Paris.
 I recognised it immediately.
 Housed inside a 17th century building in the 5th arrondissement, the patisserie has long been savoured by locals.
 In recent years, travelling pastry enthusiasts have stumbled upon this tasty morsel bringing renewed attention to an already beloved patisserie.

-I had every intention of stopping by during my short visit to Paris and, as fate would have it, my introduction to perfect Parisian choux pastry would happen sooner rather than later.
+I had every intention of stopping by during my short visit to Paris but, as fate would have it, my introduction to perfect Parisian choux pastry would happen sooner rather than later.

 Walking into Odette, I was greeted by marble checkerboard floors and marquetry walls, a stunning view of the Notre Dame from across the Seine and a “bonjour” from the warmly smiling sales assistant standing behind the matte black counter.